Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ````

 People expect that it would be easier and more reliable to use tool calls,
-and parse a nicely formatted json
-response:
+which would return a structured JSON response:

 ```
 {